lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Apply umbrella sampling to calculate the free energy profile of a molecule of your choice normally to a solid wall.
+    Apply umbrella sampling to calculate the free energy profile of a molecule of your choice normal to a solid wall.

+.. admonition:: Hints (click to reveal)
+    :class: dropdown

+    Countless molecules can be downloaded online from the Automated Topology Builder (ATB).
+    You can make your life simpler by choosing one of the smallest molecule.
+For the correction, I use ethanol.

+    Any solid wall would do.
+You can find graphene-based solid or NaCl crystal surface in my |Github_repository|.

+.. |Github_repository| raw:: html

+   <a href="https://github.com/simongravelle/lammps-input-files" target="_blank">Github repository</a>